prakashchhipa/prakashchhipa.github.io/_projects/MPCS.md

     Histopathology images of different magnifications from BreakHis dataset.
 </div>

+By using domain-specific insights, this work turns the weakness of varying magnifications into a strength.
+Instead of standard augmentations used in typical models, we replace them with magnification variations, creating a **domain-aware self-supervised learning** method.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/mpcs/augs2magnifications.jpg" title="MPD" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

+Introducing **Magnification Prior Contrastive Similarity** (MPCS)—a method that leverages these magnification differences.
+Rather than relying on conventional augmentations, MPCS uses magnifications to teach the model how to learn from these variations.
+This leads to robust, self-supervised representations that are perfectly suited for the complex nature of histopathology.
+The method comes in three variants—Fixed Pair, Ordered Pair, and Random Pair— each using a unique magnification sampling strategy to explore the flexibility and performance of method.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/mpcs/mpcs_method.JPG" title="MPD" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

+**MPCS sets a new benchmark**, beating state-of-the-art methods across three histopathology datasets—BACH, Breast Cancer Cell, and BreakHis.
+These results highlight the method’s resilience and adaptability, proving its dominance in diverse medical imaging challenges.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">